-Eligible students are able to apply to have an elective opportunity abroad.
-Information is available through Blackboard which includes information about the application process.
+Eligible students are able to apply to have an elective opportunity abroad and in this country at the beginning of the 3rd year.
+Information is available through Blackboard (see Adult Nursing Glenside/Gloucester) which includes information about the application process.